The local geometry of the stack of $A_r$-stable curves: A r -stable curves

 \begin{corollary} If $r\geq 2g$, then the morphism $\cH_{g,w}^{r,\circ} \rightarrow \spec \kappa $ is a good moduli space morphism.
 Moreover, if $r\geq 2g+1$, the morphism $\cH_{g,g_1^2}^{r,\circ} \to \spec \kappa$ is a good moduli space morphism. \end{corollary}

 \begin{remark} The stack $\cH_{g,1}^{2g+1,\circ}$ does not admit a separated good moduli space.
 Namely, it fails to be $\Theta$-complete.
 Indeed, we have the stratification $\cH_{g,w}^{2g+1,\circ}\subset \cH_{g,1}^{2g+1,\circ}$ where the open stratum $\cH_{g,g_1^2}^{2g+1,\circ}$ has a unique closed point, and every other point of the open stratum admits an isotrivial degeneration to the closed point.
 The same is true for the closed stratum.
 Because the closed stratum is contained inside the closure of the open stratum, $\Theta$-completeness would imply that the closed point of the closed stratum should be contained inside the closure of the closed point of the open stratum.
-In the second paper of the series, we will show that this is not possible, and thus giving a contradiction. \end{remark}
+In the second paper of the series, we will show that this is not possible, which yields a contradiction. \end{remark}

 We conclude with the following corollary, which explains why we are interested mainly in the cases above. \begin{corollary} Let $(C,p_1,\dots,p_n,\sigma) \in \cH_{g,n}^{r,\circ}$ and suppose $n\geq 1$ and $g\geq 1$.
-If $\Aut(C,p_1,\dots,p_n)$ has positive dimension, then either \begin{itemize} \item[(1)] $n=2$, $r\geq 2g+1$, the two points are exchanged by the involution and $C$ is the curve corresponding to the $0$-section of $[\bA^{2g}/\bG_m] \simeq \cH_{g,g_1^2}^{r,\circ}$;
+If $\Aut(C,p_1,\dots,p_n)$ has positive dimension, then either \begin{itemize} \item[(1)] $n=2$, $r\geq 2g+1$, the two points are exchanged by the involution, and $C$ is the curve corresponding to the $0$-section of $[\bA^{2g}/\bG_m] \simeq \cH_{g,g_1^2}^{r,\circ}$;

-\item[(2)] $n=1$, $r \geq 2g+1$, $p_1$ is not a Weierstrass point and $C$ is the curve corresponding to the $0$-section of $[\bA^{2g}/\bG_m] \simeq \cH_{g,g_1^2}^{r,\circ}$, where we are identifying $\cH_{g,g_1^2}^{r,\circ}$ with the open subset of $\cH_{g,1}^{r,\circ}$ where the marking is not Weierstrass; \item[(3)] $n=1$, $r \geq 2g$, $p_1$ is a Weierstrass point and $C$ is the curve corresponding to the $0$-section of $[\bA^{2g-1}/\bG_m] \simeq \cH_{g,w}^{r,\circ}$; \end{itemize} \end{corollary}
+\item[(2)] $n=1$, $r \geq 2g+1$, $p_1$ is not a Weierstrass point, and $C$ is the curve corresponding to the $0$-section of $[\bA^{2g}/\bG_m] \simeq \cH_{g,g_1^2}^{r,\circ}$, where we are identifying $\cH_{g,g_1^2}^{r,\circ}$ with the open subset of $\cH_{g,1}^{r,\circ}$ where the marking is not Weierstrass; \item[(3)] $n=1$, $r \geq 2g$, $p_1$ is a Weierstrass point, and $C$ is the curve corresponding to the $0$-section of $[\bA^{2g-1}/\bG_m] \simeq \cH_{g,w}^{r,\circ}$; \end{itemize} \end{corollary}

 \begin{proof} Notice that if $n\geq 3$, then a $2:1$-cover of $\bP^1$ with at least $3$ fixed points has finite automorphism group.
-Indeed, they will correspond to at least two points on the $\bP^1$, which means the automorphism group is a subgroup of $\bG_m$.
-Moreover, since the automorphism would have to fix also the ramification of the $2:1$ cover, clearly it will be finite.
-Thus we can assume $n\leq 2$.
+Indeed, they will correspond to at least two points on $\bP^1$, which means the automorphism group is a subgroup of $\bG_m$.
+Moreover, since the automorphism would also have to fix the ramification of the $2:1$ cover, it will clearly be finite.
+Thus, we can assume $n\leq 2$.